Table of Contents

 Agriculture

-With the Indus River flowing through the Punjab region of both India and Pakistan, this area is able to engage in farming and agriculture.
+With the Indus River flowing through the Punjab region of India this area is able to engage in farming and agriculture.
 This region is also known as the ‘breadbasket’ of the Indian subcontinent because of its high agricultural productivity.
 The river helps to irrigate a number of fields with wheat, rice, cotton and many other crops that help millions of farmers as it supports their livelihoods.

 The Indus also sustains agriculture in the Ladakh area where barley and vegetables are grown.
 The river also aids the development of fruit orchards in some areas like Leh and Kargil where apples, apricots, and walnuts are produced.